bobpeers/Alteryx_SDK_Snowflake_Output/README.md

 <img src="https://github.com/bobpeers/Alteryx_SDK_Snowflake_Output/blob/main/images/configuration.png" width="1000" alt="Snowflake Workflow">

 ## Tech Notes
-Internally the tool uses the Snowplake ´PUT´command to bulk upload files so is very efficient.
+Internally the tool uses the Snowplake `PUT` command to bulk upload files so is very efficient.
 The process is as follows:

 1. Data is written to CSV files in chunks of 100k records (all quoted and pipe delimited)
 2. CSV files are individually gzipped
 3. If we need to create a table we convert Alteryx data types to Snowflake datatype and create a table
-4. Data is uploaded to a table stage using the ´PUT´command
+4. Data is uploaded to a table stage using the `PUT` command
 5. If updating we upload to a temporary table
-6. Data is copied from the staging area to the target table using ´COPY´
+6. Data is copied from the staging area to the target table using `COPY`
-7. If updating data is merged from the temporary table to the target table using ´MERGE´
+7. If updating, data is merged from the temporary table to the target table using `MERGE`